XINGSHEN2/ECE-408/README.md

 # ECE-408
-The coursework for ECE 408 in UIUC.
+The coursework for ECE 408 (Parallel Programing) in UIUC.